glic3rinu/passlib/docs/lib/passlib.hash.sun_md5_crypt.rst

   encoding is desired by an application, the password should be encoded before handing it to PassLib.

-Since Passlib's pure python implmentation was written based on the algorithm description above, and has not been properly tested against a reference implementation, it may have other bugs and deviations from the correct behavior.
+Since PassLib's pure python implmentation was written based on the algorithm description above, and has not been properly tested against a reference implementation, it may have other bugs and deviations from the correct behavior.